 How Common Is Depersonalization Disorder?

-Depersonalization is a common symptom of many psychiatric disorders and often occurs in dangerous situations, such as assaults, accidents, or serious illnesses.
+Depersonalization can be a rare symptom in several psychiatric disorders and sometimes occurs after experiencing a dangerous situation, such as an assault, accident, or serious illness.
 Depersonalization as a separate disorder is quite rare.

 How Is Depersonalization Disorder Diagnosed?